 Postdoctoral Researcher at the Max Planck Institute for Astronomy

 Welcome to my homepage!
-My name is Alice Somigliana and I am a postdoctoral researcher at the Max Planck Institute for Astronomy (MPIA) in Heidelberg, Germany.
-Thank you for stopping by, I hope you enjoy your time here!
+My name is Alice Somigliana and I am a postdoctoral researcher in the Planet Formation and Exoplanets (PFE) department at the Max Planck Institute for Astronomy (MPIA) in Heidelberg, Germany.

-I was born and raised in Italy, in a cute little village in the north (where I took the background picture) very near Milan, where I obtained both my Bachelor's and Master's degrees.
+I was born and raised in Italy, in a cute little village in the north (where I took the background picture) very near Milan - where I obtained both my Bachelor's and Master's degrees.
 I started working at MPIA in February 2025, collaborating closely with Giulia Perotti and Myriam Benisty.
-I have been living in Germany since 2021, when I moved to Munich to work on my PhD at the European Southern Observatory (ESO).

 I study protoplanetary discs, the cradles of planetary systems.
-I am mainly interested in their evolutionary processes, especially in discriminating between the possible scenarios from the theoretical and numerical perspective.
-I am also the main developer of Diskpop, a Python code to perform population synthesis of protoplanetary discs.
-I did my PhD under the supervision of Prof. Leonardo Testi (Bologna University), in the context of the ECOGAL ERC Synergy grant.
+I am mainly interested in their evolutionary processes, especially in discriminating between the possible scenarios from the theoretical and numerical perspective; in this context, I am the main active developer of Diskpop, a Python code to perform population synthesis of protoplanetary discs.
+Since my postdoc, I also started exploring JWST observations - a fun change of perspective and fruitful learning experience.
+I did my PhD at ESO in Garching bei München, under the supervision of Prof. Leonardo Testi (Bologna University), in the context of the ECOGAL ERC Synergy grant.
 For a detailed description of my current and past projects, see My research.

 In my free time, I enjoy a lot of crafty activities such as crocheting, knitting and sewing.
 I like to practice many sports (without being a pro in any of them, just for fun) like hiking, inline skating, volleyball and biking.
 For frivolties, chit-chats and travel pictures, see Personal.